chewyfish/trust0/README.md

 | T0SRV<SVC_ID> | Service Proxy (for service denoted by service ID (u64 value) `<SVC_ID>`) |

 Note - A future Trust0 may accommodate gateway-to-gateway service proxy routing.
 In this case, gateway's will also use TLS client authentication in the same manner as clients (albeit they will have a different SAN field JSON structure to denote themselves as gateways).

+Trust0 supports Certificate Revocation List (CRL).
+A file containing the CRL list can be supplied to the gateway.
+Periodically it will be scanned for changes (revoked or un-revoked certificates) and will reload accordingly and will be available for scrutiny on the next client to gateway TLS connection.

+For more details on using the CRL feature:

+* Refer to [Trust0 Gateway](#trust0-gateway) for information on how to configure the gateway
+* Refer to [Echo UDP](#example---revoke-certificate) for a certificate revocation example

 ### Database